 -- Cynthia Estlund, professor at NYU School of Law and author of A New Deal for China’s Workers?
 (Harvard University Press, 2017)

 In the past decade, China has made considerable progress in legislating new legal protections for workers, expanding their access to arbitration and courts, and paying for more lawyers to represent them.
 Nonetheless, in China, as elsewhere, labor violations persist and a substantial “representation gap” remains between legal needs and services.

-This new report authored by Aaron Halegua of the NYU School of Law’s U.S.-Asia Law Institute provides an original and in-depth analysis of that gap—and strategies to narrow it.
+This new report authored by Aaron Halegua and published by the NYU School of Law’s U.S.-Asia Law Institute provides an original and in-depth analysis of that gap—and strategies to narrow it.
 Based on over 100 interviews, observations of legal proceedings, and extensive documentary research, Who Will Represent China’s Workers?
 Lawyers, Legal Aid, and the Enforcement of Labor Rights examines the legal violations suffered by workers, the range of legal service providers, and how workers fare in litigation.

 Despite government efforts, problems with unpaid wages, social insurance contributions, workplace injuries, and discrimination endure, which increasingly lead to labor protests and strikes.
 Workers are also litigating more cases in arbitration and court, but statistics show that they are often unsuccessful.